Citadis

-The Alstom Citadis is a family of low-floor trams and light rail vehicles built by Alstom.
-As of 2017, over 2,300 Citadis trams have been sold and 1,800 tramways are in revenue service throughout the world, with operations in all six inhabited continents.
+Citadis is a family of low-floor trams and light rail vehicles built by Alstom.
+As of 2025, over 8,000 Citadis trams have been ordered, with operations in over 140 cities on all six inhabited continents.
 An evolution of Alstom's earlier TFS vehicle, most Citadis vehicles are made in Alstom's factories in La Rochelle and Valenciennes, France, and in Barcelona, Spain, and Annaba, Algeria.
+(Note: Citadis Spirit light rail vehicles are built in Brampton, Kingston, and Sorel-Tracy, Canada, and Hornell, USA.)

-Citadis types
+Types

 The Citadis family includes both partial and fully low-floor trams and LRVs.
 Several versions are of the multi-articulated design, with alternating wheeled and suspended sections.
-These are built with three, five (30x), seven, and nine sections.
+These are built with three, five, seven, and nine sections.
 The whole line-up includes the following standard variants: